neuJump/COMP30670-Assignment2-Flask/README.rst

 ----------

-Clone the First_Flask_Platform from Github into a local directory Open the package in an IDE, such as Eclipse, and execute run.py Alternatively, using a terminal cd into the directory containing the package and execute the following command: python -m flask run
+Clone the First_Flask_Platform from Github into a local directory Open the package in an IDE, such as Eclipse, and execute run.py, which is located in the First_Flask_Platform folder Alternatively, using a terminal cd into the directory containing the package.
+In the First_Flask_Platform folder execute the following command: python -m flask run
 Switch to a browser, and enter: localhost:5000

 Credits